Dogo Argentino: A fearless family dog

 They are very loyal with family members especially with children and get on well with other animals when properly trained.

 Dogos need plenty of physical activity and mental stimulation because he is such a powerful, high-energy dog.
 This Argentinian dog breed has been trained for search and rescue, military service and police work.

-It is recommended that Dogo Argentinos be not for first-time dog owners.
-He can be strong and determined and he needs solid, confident leadership and training.
+The Dogo is NOT recommended for first-time dog owners.
+He can be strong and determined, and he needs solid, confident leadership and training.